TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_superboing_ - Default: 1 - Whether this randomat is enabled

+## Take a seat! (a.k.a Oh sorry, I thought that was you, Rythian!)

+Turns everyone into chairs!\
+This randomat gives out this model as well if installed, and changes to its alternate name: [Phoenix Wright Playermodel & NPC](https://steamcommunity.com/sharedfiles/filedetails/?id=396749988)\
+\
+_ttt_randomat_chairs_ - Default: 1 - Whether this randomat is enabled

 ## Team Deathmatch

 Turns half of everyone into traitors, and half detectives.\